stevebatcup/joan-arc-rock-video/docs/overview and workflow.md

 **Key reminders:**
 - The "[Actor] as [Character]" formula is crucial for visual consistency
 - Instrumental breaks are for orchestral showcase—don't forget them
-- Three visual tracks should be distinct but complementary
+- Visual tracks should be distinct but complementary
 - Quality over quantity—better to have 80 great prompts than 120 mediocre ones
 - This is proof of concept—perfection isn't required, viability is